LeoJuguet/report-internship2024/repport.typ

 To give an idea of the performance of the new safety checker, we tried it on the `ntt` function @ntt-function.

-With the old safety checker, the analysis of the function took `30 seconds`, this is now possible in less than `3 seconds`
+With the old safety checker, the analysis of the function took `30 seconds`, this is now possible in less than `3 seconds`.
-#footnote(
-[
-  On a machine with :
-  CPU : `AMD Ryzen 7 7840HS w/ Radeon 780M Graphics (16) @ 5.137GHz`,
-  GPU : `AMD ATI c1:00.0 Phoenix1`,
-  Memory : `16Gb DDR5 5600Mhz`
-]
-).
 However, in both cases with the widening, we are only able to prove that the array is well-initialized (because it is well-initialized before).
 Due to the upper bound approximation of scalars in the loop for the widening, we are not able to prove that there is no out-of-bounds access.
 If we unroll the loop, we are able to prove that the array is well-initialized and there is no out-of-bounds access, this takes `45 seconds` with the new safety checker.
-With the older safety checker, after 3 hours, the analysis was not finished.
+With the older safety checker, after `3 hours`, the analysis was not finished.
+In another file with 6 different functions #footnote([#link("https://github.com/LeoJuguet/jasmin/blob/cryptoline-mopsa/compiler/jasa/tests/test_poly.jazz")]), the analysis takes around `0.430s` for the new checker to be analyzed, and around `6.37s` for the previous checker.
+(see @details-performances-test for details about the tests.)

 The final implementation for arrays counts around 3,500 lines of code.
 This is pretty small for a safety checker, due to the fact that the numeric relation domain and basic statements are already handled by MOPSA, so only the specificities of Jasmin had to be implemented